SkunkWorks in the Trenches: America’s Experimental Helmets of World War I

 The Model 7 — known as the “Sentinel’s Helmet” — resembled something a medieval knight might have worn.
 It featured a round dome that protected the top of the head while two flaps closed in on the sides.
 It was reportedly very uncomfortable.
 Three versions were produced — weighing 11, 15 and 18 pounds respectively.
 One of those was known to be in the collection of the U.S. Army Ordnance Museum while a second is in the Imperial War Museum in London.
 A third example had been owned by the late Robby Wilson of the Wilson Research and History Center, until his untimely passing in 2012.
 That example was offered for sale for $42,000, and is now in a private collection.

-One of the more notable experimental helmets designed during the war was the Model 8, and it became iconic after it appeared in the video game Battlefield 1.
+One of the more notable experimental helmets designed during the war was the Model 8.
 The helmet featured the basic shape of the Model 5 but featured a visor that was meant to protect the wearer’s face while eye slits provided a reasonable field of view.
 Some 1,300 helmets were produced by the Ford Motor Company, and despite the appearance in the game, none were actually field-tested as production only began after the armistice was signed on November 11, 1918.